GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 <br>

-### Use a conda environment in a script
+### Use a Conda environment in a script

-To use conda environment from a shell script, you need to run the conda source script like you did in your *bashrc* file (see [Installation step 3](conda_installation_guide.md#installation)).
+To use a Conda environment from a shell script, you need to run the conda source script like you did in your *bashrc* file (see [Installation step 3](conda_installation_guide.md#installation)).
 Then you will be able to activate the environment you want from your script.

-We will create a bash script that run the `blastn -version` command.
+We will create a bash script that runs the `blastn -version` command.
 Name your script `blast_version.sh`.
 Copy the following line in your script:

 ```bash
 #!/bin/bash